 NYT must remedy the situation

 Elevating Arkham and its report in this manner will likely have reduced the valuation of ICP by several billion dollars, and amplified an already vile campaign against a major blockchain project.
 As we have shown, Arkham was paid to produce the report, possibly by a competitor, or someone with short positions in ICP, and their main investor also invests widely in blockchains that the Internet Computer might be seen as competing with.
-While the false narrative may have pleased the client, and possibly their main investor, the result clearly damaged the reputation of the Internet Computer ecosystem, and damaged ICP holders.
+While the false narrative may have pleased the client, and possibly their main investor, the result clearly damaged the reputation of the Internet Computer ecosystem, and harmed ICP holders.
 Lawyers must confirm whether this is professional defamation.
 But what is beyond doubt, is that the Arkham Intelligence report, and its further publication via The New York Times, caused vast harm to many parties.

 The NYT should now take the following steps to reduce the ongoing harm that their support for the Arkham report is causing: